First encounters (New Zealand)

 The Prow

 This website is managed by Nelson Public Libraries and has historical and cultural stories from Nelson, Marlborough and Tasman.
-It has an article with an overview of what took place.
+It has an overview of what took place when Abel Tasman came so close to New Zealand.

 Books